nicode-io/The_Starting_Point/README.md

     *   Share or not your email (not recommended)
     *   Each domain for wich you can activate a certificate, choose one or many, if many separate choice's number by a space
     *   Validate and wait for the certification to be done
-    *   Test your website with HTTPS, and the magic happens :smile:
+    *   Test your website with HTTPS, and the magic happens :magic_wand:
     *   You can use following to check renewal (if no error it's fine):
         ```$ sudo systemctl status certbot.timer```
         ```$ sudo certbot renew --dry-run```